rajatb/DrobBoxNodeJs/README.md

 - [x] Setup an HTTP server listening on port 8000.
 - [x] Implement an HTTP route for FILES for GET, HEAD, PUT, POST, DELETE
 - [x] Implement an HTTP route for DIR for GET, HEAD, PUT, POST, DELETE
 - []  (Optional) Use HTTPS by defulat, and redirect from HTTP
 - [x] CLI support added. (bode index.js --dir /some/root/dir)
 - [x] Add TCP support.
 PUT, POST and DELETE update to connected clients is done using json. (json-socket used)
 - [x] It watches for changes in the root folder and sends update to the clients using Chokidar.
-- [] (optional) Create, delete or update files when the corresponding packets are received from clients
+- [] (Optional) Create, delete or update files when the corresponding packets are received from clients
 - [](optional) Add FTP support so that an FTP client can be used to access the files

   Client: